FRRouting/frr/COMMUNITY.md

           changes broke or changed them.
         * It also includes fixing distribution packages for the failing platforms (ie if new libraries are required)
-        * Feel free to ask for help on PROJECT-Devel list
+        * Feel free to ask for help on FRRouting-Devel list
     * Go back to the submission process and repeat until the tests pass.
 * If the tests pass:
     * If the changes are done as a pull request, then they should be automatically merged to the develop branch.
     * Changes sent to mailing list require a manual ACK to be merged and should be merged within 2 weeks.
-If you don’t see the merge or any reason/discussion on PROJECT-Devel, then please ask.
+If you don’t see the merge or any reason/discussion on FRRouting-Devel, then please ask.
 * Watch out for questions on the mailing list.
 At this time there will be a manual code review and further (longer) tests by various community members.
 * Your submission is done once it is merged to the master branch. (which should happen every few weeks from the develop branch)

-## Code Styling requirements
+## Code style requirements

-### File header required for new files added
+### Source file header

 New files need to have a Copyright header (see [License for contributions](#license-for-contributions) above) added to the file.
 Preferred